marianpekar/bootmate/README.md

 On top of that, Bootmate is configurable by `bootmate.ini` you can but don't have to provide and both ini and recipe file support single-line comments prefixed with `;`.

 ## Recipe Commands
-Each command has to be places on a separate line.
+Each command has to be placed on a separate line.
+When a command accepts values, values are separated from the command with a `:`.
+Multiple values are separated from themselves by space.
 | Syntax | Description | Example |
 | - | - | - |
 | write:{text} | Simply types a given text.
 Default delay between characters is 1 millisecond (see Bootmate.ini). | ```write:hello``` |